-Ronald D. Fricker, Jr. is the Associate Dean for Faculty Affairs and Administration in the Virginia Tech College of Science and a Professor of Statistics.
-He joined Virginia Tech in 2015 as the Head of the Virginia Tech Department of Statistics and has served as the Senior Associate Dean in the College of Science.
-Prior to Virginia Tech, he was a faculty member in the Operations Research Department of the Naval Postgraduate School and, prior to that, a Senior Statistician at the RAND Corporation and the Associate Director of the RAND National Security Research Division (NSRD), a division within the RAND Corporation responsible for conducting research and analysis on complex national defense policy and strategy problems.
+Ronald D. Fricker, Jr. is the Interim Dean of the Virginia Tech College of Science and a Professor of Statistics.
+He joined Virginia Tech in 2015 as the Head of the Department of Statistics and has served as the Senior Associate Dean in the College of Science.
+Prior to Virginia Tech, he was a faculty member in the Operations Research Department of the Naval Postgraduate School and, before that, a Senior Statistician at the RAND Corporation and the Associate Director of the RAND National Security Research Division (NSRD).

 Dr. Fricker holds a Ph.D. and an M.A. in Statistics from Yale University, an M.S. in Operations Research from The George Washington University, and a bachelor's degree from the United States Naval Academy.
 Upon graduation from the Naval Academy, he served as a surface warfare officer in the United States Navy.
-Dr. Fricker is a Fellow of the American Association for the Advancement of Science, a Fellow of the American Statistical Association (ASA) and an Elected Member of the International Statistical Institute.
+Dr. Fricker is a Fellow of the American Association for the Advancement of Science, a Fellow of the American Statistical Association (ASA), and an Elected Member of the International Statistical Institute.
 He serves on the board of Virginia Tech Services, Inc., and is a member of the National Academies’ Board on Mathematical Sciences and Analytics.